National Agrarian Party: Merger and splinters

 Goga's Nazi contacts also networked for the creation of a Romanian fascist party bringing together the PNA, the LANC, and the Georgists, but the project failed to materialize in this form.
 It was then kept alive by Alfred Rosenberg, who believed in the necessity of consolidating Romania's antisemitic camp.
 A LANC–PNA fusion was nonetheless also favored by Carol, who kept a close watch on Goga through Ion Sân-Giorgiu; both the king and his spy saw the resulting party as an instrument for the king's own executive powers.
 Carol's agent at Internal Affairs, Victor Iamandi, distributed boons to the PNA and the LANC, helping their leaders to prefer Carol over Codreanu.
 Nichifor Crainic, who oversaw the LANC's paramilitary youth (or Lăncieri), also boasted an important role in negotiating the Goga–Cuza rapprochement.
 The final merger was also partly motivated by Cuza's political calculations, since the LANC had only taken 4.5% of the vote in 1933.

-The National Agrarianists held their second and final congress on April 7, 1935, again at Rio Cinema.
+Claiming to represent "100,000 partisans" throughout Greater Romania, the National Agrarianists held their second and final congress on April 7, 1935, again at Rio Cinema.
 On July 14, the PNA merged with the LANC to form the National Christian Party, a hard-line antisemitic group.
 It used as its most popular symbol the LANC swastika, which Goga himself acknowledged as standing for the "Aryan race"; according to Mezarescu, its adoption showed a direct link with Nazism, despite claims that it had evolved from old Dacian symbolism.
 The new party had a shared presidency, with Cuza and Goga as co-chairs.
 It sought to challenge the Iron Guard whilst remaining close to more mainstream conservative forces.